Viewing 1-4 of 4 datasets

 - 14k QA pairs over 1.7K paragraphs, split between train (10k QAs), development (1.6k QAs) and a hidden test partition (1.7k QAs).AllenNLP, AI2 Irvine • 2019ROPES is a QA dataset which tests a system's ability to apply knowledge from a passage of text to a new situation.
 A system is presented a background passage containing a causal or qualitative relation(s), a novel situation that uses this background, and questions that require reasoning about effects of the relationships in the back-ground passage in the context of the situation.

-- The DROP dataset contains 96k QA pairs over 6.7K paragraphs, split between train (77k QAs), development (9.5k QAs) and a hidden test partition (9.5k QAs).AllenNLP, AI2 Irvine • 2019DROP is a QA dataset that tests the comprehensive understanding of paragraphs.
+- The DROP dataset contains 96k Question and Answering pairs (QAs) over 6.7K paragraphs, split between train (77k QAs), development (9.5k QAs) and a hidden test partition (9.5k QAs).AllenNLP, AI2 Irvine • 2019DROP is a QA dataset that tests the comprehensive understanding of paragraphs.
 In this crowdsourced, adversarially-created, 96k question-answering benchmark, a system must resolve multiple references in a question, map them onto a paragraph, and perform discrete operations over them (such as addition, counting, or sorting).